Telsey Advisory Group Maintains Bath & Body Works (BBWI) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1,032 funds or institutions reporting positions in Bath & Body Works.
-This is an increase of 3 owner(s) or 0.29% in the last quarter.
-Average portfolio weight of all funds dedicated to BBWI is 0.22%, an increase of 3.80%.
-Total shares owned by institutions decreased in the last three months by 2.60% to 276,863K shares.
-The put/call ratio of BBWI is 1.91, indicating a bearish outlook.
+There are 1,023 funds or institutions reporting positions in Bath & Body Works.
+This is an decrease of 19 owner(s) or 1.82% in the last quarter.
+Average portfolio weight of all funds dedicated to BBWI is 0.22%, an increase of 2.53%.
+Total shares owned by institutions increased in the last three months by 0.97% to 271,939K shares.
+The put/call ratio of BBWI is 1.85, indicating a bearish outlook.

 What are Other Shareholders Doing?